 Review date: Friday 15th February 2019

-How to claim: Claim via NHS BSA portal between 09.00 on Monday 4th February 2019 and 23.59 on Friday 1st March 2019.
+How to claim: Claim via NHS BSA between 09.00 on Monday 4th February 2019 and 23.59 on Friday 1st March 2019.
 You must complete all questions.
 You also need to keep evidence showing you meet the criteria.

 Changes since last time: There are some important changes since June 2018.
 We have highlighted them in red.
 Make sure you read the new NHS England guidance carefully when it is published and don’t assume you will automatically qualify based on previous Quality Payments.

 Points & payments: Pharmacies can claim up to 100 points in Quality Payments.
 Payment-per-point will be between £32-£64, depending on the total number of claims.
 The final value will be calculated to distribute the full £37.5m Quality Payments funding.